remlamb/FormativePoker/README.md

 # formative Poker SAE

-the code draw for the 5players 5 Cards and find a winner by the texas hold'em rules
+the code draw for the 5 Players 5 Cards and find a winner by the Texas hold'em rules

 ## Exercise statement :